Opentrons/opentrons/api/docs/v2/new_labware.rst

 Width
 -----
 The width of a given well, which is only relevant for labware with square wells.
+If the well is not rectangular, the value returned will be ``None``.

 .. code-block:: python
     :substitutions: